telerik/ajax-docs/controls/ajaxmanager/how-to/radajax-and-masterpage.md

 ##

 The controls in **Telerik RadAjax** suite can be used in various scenarios with **MasterPage**.
-However, one should have in mind that she cannot have two **RadAjaxManagers** in master and content page at the same time.
-Instead, since May 2007 release of , **RadAjaxManagerProxy** control can be added and **configured design-time** the same way [as the manager]({%slug ajaxmanager/overview%}).
+However, one should have in mind that they cannot have two **RadAjaxManagers** in master and content page at the same time.
+Instead, since the May 2007 release, **RadAjaxManagerProxy** control can be added and **configured design-time** the same way [as the manager]({%slug ajaxmanager/overview%}).

-Of course, one can add **RadAjaxManager** control in any **ContentPage** .
-Unfortunately not all possible scenarios can be handled when using **RadAjaxManager** this way - for example a control in the master page cannot be ajaxified. **RadAjaxManager** can handle only cases when there controls to ajaxify are beneath in the manager control hierarchy, so we strongly recommend placing **RadAjaxManager** in **MasterPage** and adding proxy controls in content pages.
+Of course, one can add **RadAjaxManager** control in any **ContentPage**.
+Unfortunately not all possible scenarios can be handled when using **RadAjaxManager** this way - for example a control in the master page cannot be ajaxified. **RadAjaxManager** can handle only cases when the controls to ajaxify are beneath in the manager control hierarchy, so we strongly recommend placing **RadAjaxManager** in **MasterPage** and adding proxy controls in content pages.

 Find below a **RadAjaxManagerProxy** within a content page example: